isomerpages/moe-woodgrovepri/_for-parents/Parents Support Group.md

 For parents of current students who are keen to volunteer your services and play a more active role in your child's education and development, you can write to the person in-charge, Mrs Lim-Seow Joo Hwang at [lim-seow\_joo\_hwang@schools.gov.sg](mailto:lim-seow_joo_hwang@schools.gov.sg)

 ### Registration as Parent Volunteers (P1 Registration Exercise)

+For new parents whose child is starting Primary 1 in year 2026 and seek to register as Parent Volunteers to qualify for priority under P1 Registration Exercise Phase 2B, application for 2024 has commenced.

+Please register online via this link - [Wgps pv](https://form.gov.sg/5cbd8a02f1a552001745f7a7)

 For new parents who seek to register as  Parent Volunteers, to qualify for priority under P1 Registration Exercise Phase 2B.